 For much of its history, Princeton University had the reputation of being an “old-boys’ school.”
-Starting in the fall of 1969, Princeton became co-educational, and eight women transfer students graduated in June 1970, with slightly greater numbers graduating in the two subsequent years.
+Starting in the fall of 1969, Princeton became co-educational, and nine women transferred into the Class of 1970, with slightly greater numbers in the two subsequent classes.
 Women who matriculated as freshmen in 1969 graduated in the Class of 1973, the first undergraduate class that included women for all four undergraduate years.
 However, the first steps towards co-education came as early as 1887, with the founding of Evelyn College.
 From its inception, this women’s institution was associated with Princeton University, and it was hoped that the link would be similar to the Radcliffe and Harvard University relationship.
 Unfortunately, Evelyn College closed in 1897, due to financial problems and a lack of support from Princeton.

 For the next half-century, women instead made their presence known in unofficial positions.
 Wives and daughters of Princeton faculty and administrators succeeded in exerting significant influence on campus life as advocates for students as well as assistants in research.
 Isabella Guthrie McCosh, wife of James McCosh, the 11th president of Princeton, was deeply involved in protecting the health and welfare of Princeton students.
 As a result of her unflagging dedication, the campus infirmary was built and named in her honor.